-The parks is the only Africa destination with a lowland tropical rainforest rich in biodiversity.
-Among Uganda’s 10 national park’s Semuliki national park is referred as a “true birders haven” due to the wide range of bird species in the park.
-The park is home to over 400 bird species, 40 percent of the Uganda’s bird population is located in the forest of the park.
+The park is the only Africa destination with a lowland tropical rainforest rich in biodiversity.
+Among Uganda’s national park’s Semuliki is referred as a true birders haven due to the wide range of bird species.
+The park is home to over 400 bird species.
+And, 40 percent of the Uganda’s bird population is located in the forest of the park.
 216 bird species are of the park are forest birds.

-Birding in Semuliki national park takes you to the beautiful bird tails of the park, where a number of bird species are spotted.
+Birding in Semuliki national park goes through beautiful bird trails, where a number of bird species can be spotted.
 The fringe grassland and riverine habitat is home to a number of unique bird species in Semuliki national park.

 The afro tropical rainforest offers views of true forest birds while birding in Semuliki national park.
-46 of guinea Congo biome bird species have been recorded in the park, 6 afro tropical highland biome species together with Lake Victoria biome species and more have been recorded in the park.
+Over the years, 46 of Guinea-Congo forest bird species have been recorded in the park!
+In addition, 6 afro tropical highland biome-species together with Lake Victoria biome species and more have been recorded in the park.

-Birding in Semuliki national park is made along the trials of the swamp, the Sempaya trials in the park are good spots for bird watching in Semuliki national park.
+Birding in Semuliki national park is along trails of a swamp; the Sempaya trails in the park are good spots for bird watching in Semuliki national park.

 Birding in the park begins with a short briefing at the headquarters about the bird species.
-The birding experience in Semuliki Park is led by the park’s guide who takes the visitors to the best birding spots in Semuliki.
+The birding experience in Semuliki Park is led by the park’s guide who take visitors to the best birding spots.

-This experience involves interesting hours of looking and scanning of the various bird species through a binoculars lenses searching out the hiding bird species in the tree branches for the forest birds.
+This experience involves interesting hours of looking and scanning for various bird species.
 The echoes and sounds made by the bird s give a quicker way to find the bird species.

-A wide of range of over 441 bird species can be spotted while birding in Semuliki national park.
-The most notable bird in the park include, Orange –cheeked waxbill, chestnut breasted Negrofinch, Blue billed malimbe , Maxwell’s Black weaver, Lemon bellied crombec, Swamp palm Bulbul, Leaf-love, yellow –throated Nicator, White throated Blur swallow, African Piculet, Red rumped Tinkerbird, Black –casqued wattled hornbill, yellow throated cuckoo, Nkulengu rail, piping hornbill, Red billed Dwarf hornbill, papyrus gonolek, Oberlander’s ground thrush, Lyre tailed honey guide and many more.
+A wide range of species is available.
+As a matter of fact, over 441 bird species will be seenwhile birding in Semuliki national park.
+The most notable bird in the park include, Orange –cheeked waxbill, chestnut breasted Negrofinch, Blue billed malimbe; Maxwell’s Black weaver, Lemon bellied crombec, Swamp palm Bulbul, Leaf-love, yellow –throated Nicator; White throated Blur swallow, African Piculet, Red rumped Tinkerbird, Black –casqued wattled hornbill, yellow throated cuckoo; Nkulengu rail, piping hornbill, Red billed Dwarf hornbill, papyrus gonolek; Oberlander’s ground thrush, Lyre tailed honey guide and many more.

-Besides Semuliki national park being a birder’s paradise, this national park is home to other attractions that are worth exploring on a Uganda safari.
+Besides Semuliki national park being a birder’s paradise, it is home to other attractions worth exploring while on a Uganda safari.

-Semuliki is as well a primate destination with eight primate species that can sighted while in the national park.
-Primates in Semuliki national park include Dent’s Mona monkeys, black and white Colobus monkeys, and grey cheeked mangabey, vervet monkeys, baboons, central African red Colobus monkeys, Potto and many more.
+Semuliki is a primate destination too; eight primate species that can sighted while in the national park.
+Primates in Semuliki national park include; Dent’s Mona monkeys, black-and-white Colobus monkeys, and grey-cheeked mangabey, vervet-monkeys, baboons, central African-red -colobus monkeys, Potto and many more.

-Birding in Semuliki national park is best done during the months from February to April, June to September.
-Despite the rich presence of the bird species during these months, bird watching is available whole year in Semuliki national park.
+Birding in Semuliki national park is most popular in February-April and also, June-September.
+Despite the rich presence of birds during these months, bird watching is available whole year in Semuliki national park.

-Semuliki national park can be accessed by a road transfer from all the regions of Uganda.
+Semuliki national park is accessible by road from all regions in Uganda.
 From Kampala the park is approximately 6 hours away driving a distance of 387 km.

-For an ultimate birding safari in the pearl, with over 33 different birding sites, Semuliki national park is one of those to choose from.
+For an ultimate birding safari in the pearl, Semuliki national park is one of those to choose from.
 For a lifetime birding experience.